Hugo-Persson/portfolio/src/content/blog/supercharge-obsidian-with-clop/post.md

 ---
-title: "How Clop Slashed My Obsidian Vault Size by 75%: A Developer’s Guide to Smart Media Optimization"
+title: "How Clop Slashed My Obsidian Vault Size by 75%"
-description: "Discover how to automatically compress images, PDFs, and recordings in your Obsidian vault while maintaining quality.
-This practical guide shows you how to set up Clop for effortless media optimization and potentially reduce your vault size by up to 75%"
+description: "Discover how to automatically compress images, PDFs, and recordings in your Obsidian vault while maintaining quality."
 pubDate: 2024-11-27
 tags: ["obsidian", "mac-tools"]
 keywords: []